 IIT Madras launches 2 indigenously developed silicon photonics products

-The Indian Institute of Technology (IIT) Madras on Saturday launched two indigenously developed silicon photonics products, a first for India.
+The Indian Institute of Technology (IIT) Madras launched two indigenously developed silicon photonics products, a first for India.

-New Delhi: The Indian Institute of Technology (IIT) Madras on Saturday launched two indigenously developed silicon photonics products, a first for India.
+New Delhi: The Indian Institute of Technology (IIT) Madras launched two indigenously developed silicon photonics products, a first for India.

 The products designed and developed indigenously at CoE-CPPICS at the IIT Madras can be quickly adopted by the market.